SohrabSamimi/Physics-Informed-Neural-Networks-example/README.md

 We use Physics-Informed Neural Networks to learn it using only 15 data points on an interval of length $7$.

-We see that the $PINNs$ prediction and the true Cosine agree very well:
+We see that the $PINNs$ prediction and the true Cosine agree very well even outside the training set (15 points):

 ![PINNS_COSINE](https://github.com/SohrabSamimi/Physics-Informed-Neural-Networks-example/assets/58103877/3e3350aa-18dc-4e3a-9015-8e22306984fb)

+After training the model, we have an average error of $5.10^{-6}$ on a test set of 500 points.

 The PINNS technique not only allows to get a good estimation of the function itself but also of its derivatives